 Using art as a way to communicate and tell amazing stories.

 It’s the creative swagger that comes when artists turn a blank canvas into something spectacular.
-Swanky is a two-week program that joins together professional artists with young adults to create a gallery of original works using a variety of mediums to create individual and collaborative works with acrylic, alcohol ink on glass, fabric dyeing and more.
+Swanky is a summer program that joins together professional artists with young adults to create a gallery of original works using a variety of mediums to create individual and collaborative works with acrylic, alcohol ink on glass, fabric dyeing and more.

 Inspire U! is an art program that provides periodic art sessions targeting children, teens and adults with autism to engage in collaborative work and art in their interest areas.
 Participants also learn new techniques that they can apply in their own art.
 We are always looking for parents, artists and other resources that allow us to offer more art programs.
 Let us know if you want to host an art program for your child and a few more!
 We will help!

 Bee’s Knees is a great example of how a parent can assemble a small group who meet regularly to do something fun!
 Bee’s Knees has been meeting for over 11 years, beginning when five high school students graduated and wanted to continue to meet as friends.
 The group promotes independence and building new skills.
 The group meets weekly to work together on new art pieces.
 Their art has been displayed at our state capital and has been commissioned for offices.
 Bee’s Knees participates in art exhibits and has been featured in art galleries.
 What is your idea for a small group?